 Australian Judaism Executive Council reports a 50% rise

 Mustafa Abdul Jalil, Chairman of the National Transitional Council (NTC) that is the temporary power in Libya replacing the Gaddafi regime, announced: "We, as an Islamic state, determined that Islamic law is a major source for legislation, and on this basis any law which contradicts the principles of Islam and Islamic law will be considered null and void."
-The NTC has the support of the West and NATO countries, which helped it militarily to bring down the Gaddafi regime, hoping to establish a democratic regime in Libya.

 In early October, Dr. David Gerbi, who was born in Libya and fled to Italy in 1967, arrived in Tripoli and asked to repair the synagogue.
 The NTC was quick to remove him, while demonstrations were held in Tripoli calling to prevent any Jewish presence in Libya or the establishment of synagogues.
 The NTC did not condemn this expression of anti-Semitism, nor was there any objection by any other political factions in Libya.

 As mentioned in Israel in today's world the vitriolic language and recycling of the Blood Libel are regular features on the media.
 Presumably Jews are not living in these nations.
 (These Arab language newspapers are available in London for Arabic speakers)